 The job of your agent, an expert on your local real estate market and what makes buyers tick, is to take care of the rest.
 That will include:

 - Staging your home, or recommending a reputable stager that you can hire

 - Communicating with home buyers and buyers’ agents

 - Receiving feedback during the open house and communicating that feedback to you

 Your agent will also recommend that, actually, you should probably leave while they show off your house to strangers, who will look under your sinks and peek into your closets.
 Why should you heed that advice?
 Because it makes good business sense for you.

-- Buyers may have trouble picturing themselves living in the house when the owner is right there, say, serving lemonade in the kitchen.
+- Buyers may have trouble picturing themselves living in the house when the owner is right there.

 - Sometimes sellers say too much.
 You might point out something that you think is a nice feature or amenity of your home, when it’s something that might turn off a buyer.
 (That busy arcade bar down the block may have been your favorite place to meet friends and play Pac-Man during weekends, but it could be a deal breaker for a buyer looking for a peaceful block.)
 You might blurt out something that could tip your negotiating hand, like how motivated you are to sell (soon!), or that you always wanted to update the retro kitchen — but just never got around to it.

 The last thing you want buyers to think after the showing or open house is, “This place needs work,” or “This seller is desperate — I have the upper hand.”
 So, let your agent take the lead.
 This won’t be their first rodeo.
 They know the nuanced ways to show your home in its best light so that buyers will oooh and ahhh.
 They also know how to strategically answer questions from buyers to help set you up for success later, during negotiation.